wvanderwey/ROP/Source-of-every-last-read.md

 unmappedExample,2505,2193,2,22,6,1,0,7
 ```

-Given ROP analysis for multiple sample, you may consider concatenate the individual ``numberReads_<sampleName>.log`` to get the statistics across multiple samples.
+Given ROP analysis for multiple sample, you may consider concatenate the individual logfiles to get the statistics across the multiple samples.
 Detail instructions are provided [here](https://github.com/smangul1/rop/wiki/ROP-analysis-of-multiple-samples)